What is new(ish) / different in 2017

 Evening EventsIn the evening there are various dinners planned.
 There will usually be time between the last session of the day and when these start to go back to the halls and get changed or cleaned up.
 You will need photo ID in an acceptable form (Passport, Driver's licence/permit, POA card or Keypass) you wish to drink alcohol.

 Ad hoc dinnersFrom Sunday evening though Saturday evening ad hoc dinners will be arranged on days when nothing official is arranged or by those not going to that night's official dinner.
-You should keep an eye on notice boards, websites, IRC and mailing lists to find what is happening or alternatively ask suspicious looking groups of attendees.
+You should keep an eye on wiki, IRC and mailing lists to find what is happening or alternatively ask suspicious looking groups of attendees.
 Saying you're new will no doubt get invites, not laughter - we're friendly.
 Semi-private dinners may also happen for groups working for one company or involved in a project.

 SocialThe social aspect of LCA is a big feature.
 The conference is attended by several hundred people which gives you a chance to meet people involved in all aspects of Linux from kernel, application developers, political activists, students, sysadmins, spooks, newbies and even non-computing partners.
 The breaks between each session and the evening activities are intended as an opportunity for you to network with all these other people.
 Remember to talk to people, Opening lines could include